oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ## 5.1 Conformance targets <a id='conformance-targets'></a>

 This document defines requirements for the SARIF file format and for certain software components that interact with it.
-The entities (“conformance targets”) for which this document defines requirements are:
+The entities ("conformance targets") for which this document defines requirements are:

 - **SARIF log file**: A log file in the format defined by this document.